HackerManOSU/TellTail/living document.md

   **3.**
     Pros:
     Cons:

-- The following tests will be executed in a CI build:
+**The tests that will be executed in a CI build are:**
+    - Unit tests
-    - _insert here_
+    - _more_
+**Which development actions trigger a CI build:**
-- Any pushes to the repository (regardless of their nature) will result in the CI system (GitHub Actions + Vercel) being triggered.
+Any pushes to the repository (regardless of their nature) will result in the CI system (GitHub Actions + Vercel) being triggered.
+This is because each push causes a build to be ran, and any npm run build command also runs npm run test (vitest).